teamrubin/teamrubin.github.io/_posts/2017-05-06-some-changes-i.md

 Theo is coming up on two years of age, and, from time-to-time, his behavior might give you a hint at this proximity to two.
 He's still the book-loving, music-loving, food-hating, joyful little guy we love, but he's added a few new tricks to his bag.
 For instance,

-- __One less favorable trick__: if you make him mad enough, then he will throw a toy at you, while he glares deeply into your soul.
+- __One less favorable trick__: if you make him mad enough, then he will throw a toy at you while he glares deeply into your soul.
 And he throws surprisingly accurately/hard—particularly when the toy is a die-cast dump truck.
 His throwing skills are quickly approaching Shelley's level.
 - __A more positive trick__: Theo figured out how to play the harmonica (and blow bubbles—they're very similar)!
 Shelley very accurately predicted that Theo would love music.
 He's still working on saying, "harmonica"—four-syllable words still present some challenges.
+- __A very useful trick__: Theo talks!

 A few more quick updates: